danielbuva/goalie/README.md

 # goaly

-KnowVerse is a quizlet clone where users have full CRUD on sets and folders.
-They can create and use these sets to study .
+goaly is a twitter like clone where uses can post goals for their future and create challenges to do with friends.

 check out [goaly](https://goaly.onrender.com/)